Table of Contents

 Care recipients receive personal care, supervision, assistance with the activities of daily living such as eating, bathing, dressing and mobility.
 In addition, they receive assistance with the instrumental activities of daily living, such as transportation, shopping, and meal preparation.
 Elders also benefit by living in a family home with care being provided by someone with whom they are comfortable and familiar.

 Care providers receive compensation for their caregiving efforts.
 In the case of family members, caregivers are paid for work that they would have likely provided for free.
 AFL offers four levels of compensation depending on the care needs of the individual.
 However, caregivers do not receive the full amounts listed below.
 They should expect between 60% and 80% of these amounts.
-The following levels are current as of January, 2017:
+The following levels are current as of January, 2017.
+At the time or writing, increases for the calendar year 2018 had not been released.

 For questions about the program or to apply, visit the website of the CHCPE Alternative Care Unit of the Connecticut Department of Social Services here.